James-Burch/Project2-CI/README.md

 # High Octane
 ## Site Introduction
 High Octane is a fun game site for car lovers to test their knowledge on 3 different car stats.
 The website has been made as I love cars personally and wanted to join my 2 passions.
-The users of the website will be able to easily navigate the website as I have used pointers and enlarging buttons to prompt the user to click to start the game.
+Alternatively, users who do not know much about cars can use this game to learn about new cars, potentially see cars they did not even know existed!
+Maybe just maybe they will begin to share the same love as me for cars from playing my game.

 ![Image to show am I reponsive of my site](assets/readme-images/amiresponsive.png)
 ## Planning the website/game